 Find more tips on growing fig trees here.

 Variety: Seascape Strawberry

-Why it’s awesome: This ever-bearing strawberry is highly productive over a long season, yielding large berries with excellent flavor.
-It produces well in a wide range of climates and it should yield fruit for up to ten years.
+Why it’s awesome: This ever-bearing strawberry is highly productive over a long season, yielding large berries with excellent flavour.
+It produces well in a wide range of climates and should yield fruit for up to ten years.